Haroenv/FauDroids.github.io/README.md

 The team site contains a generated list of all the team members that are currently working on one of the projects.
 New members can be added by editing the [\_data/members.yml](https://github.com/FauDroids/FauDroids.github.io/blob/master/_data/members.yml) file.
 The following options are available:

 - `name` of member which will be displayed below posts and on the team page
+- `gravatar` small profile image shown next to the name
 - `role` short description of what the team member is doing (e.g. Software Developer, Testing, Marketing, ...)
 - `message` custom text which is displayed on the team page
 - `email`, `github` and `homepage` optional contact information